 What happens if a door opens and no one is home to hear it?
 Is there a sound when this happens?
-This means that in this situation, you will receive mobile alerts or notifications through your contact sensor.
+This means that you will receive mobile alerts or notifications through your contact sensor in this situation.

 Since these devices are not locks, it is best to use them with other devices such as smart locks.

 To determine if you are home or not, contact sensors are handy to determine when a door is opened or closed.
 Some touch sensors you can program with chimes and tones, so they sound when the sensor is turned off, for example.

 Others send you to push notifications to your phone when they detect a trigger in your environment.

 How to get Alexa to work with your door sensors